-We don’t need to tell you that an engagement ring is a big, important and expensive purchase, loaded with symbolism.
-That’s why we’ve written this engagement ring advice article with 10 tips so you get it right.
+We don’t need to tell you that an engagement ring is a big purchase, loaded with symbolism.
+But such an important decision takes some thought – that’s why we’ve written this helpful guide, with 10 tips, so you get choosing the perfect engagement ring right.

 When shopping for an engagement ring, it’s all too easy to get caught up in diamond qualities and cuts.
 Take pause and remember this: the person who’ll be wearing the ring for the rest of their life is your partner.
-For them, the ring’s style is the most important factor.
+For them, the ring’s style is likely the most important factor.
+Take into consideration their tastes, as well as their lifestyle, and what kind of ring would suit their hobbies and job.

-2. Figure out exactly what style they want
+2. Figure out exactly what engagement ring style they want

 If you have an eye for fashion, look at your partner’s existing jewellery for clues.
 Then simply choose a ring that matches their existing jewellery style – you’ll be sure to pick a winner.
-If they usually wear big, dazzling jewellery pieces, then your engagement ring should be sizeable and sparkling.
-If they’re more into smaller items with a classic look, then choose something understated.
+If they usually wear big, statement jewellery pieces, then their engagement ring should be sizeable and sparkling.
+If they’re more into delicate items with a classic look, then choose something understated.

 3. Find out the right engagement ring size